Insurance for Self-Propelled Vehicles

 Limits of liability should be discussed only with KSU employees.

-The insurance provides protection and benefits to the State of Kansas, Board of Regents, and its officers, agents, and employees when they are officially operating motor vehicles, owned, operated, maintained or controlled by the State of Kansas, Board of Regents, and for persons while riding in, entering or alighting from such vehicles, except Department of Transportation.
+The insurance provides protection and benefits to the State of Kansas, Board of Regents, and its officers, agents, and employees when they are officially operating motor vehicles, owned, operated, maintained or controlled by the State of Kansas, Board of Regents, and for persons while riding in, entering or alighting from such vehicles.

 Accidents involving University and privately owned vehicles used for official state business are to be reported as follows: (Reports for private vehicles are necessary because the state insurance may partially apply in some cases depending upon the circumstances.)